Social Networking and the Rise of Break-Ins

 You've been warned countless times about the dangers of disclosing sensitive information like your Social Security number when you're online.
 But you may not realize how dangerous it is to share random details of your life, like what your plans are for the night, where you're going on vacation, or how psyched you are about your new computer.
 That's because those bits of information are like candy to criminals.

 According to research interviews with 105 burglars — seriously, a criminology professor questioned active criminals — they're likely to target people who somehow reveal info about their daily routine.
 Years ago, the opportunities to do that were relatively rare; the only people who would know you were out at a concert were the friends you were there with and maybe a coworker you had mentioned it to that afternoon.
-But these days, technology — in the form of Facebook, Twitter, GPS-enabled cell phones, and blogs — has created many more ways to divulge sensitive information and made it available to an exponentially larger group of people.
+But these days, technology — in the form of Facebook, Twitter, GPS-enabled cell phones, and blogs — has created many more ways to divulge sensitive information and made it available to an exponentially larger group of people."Generally, whenever someone means to commit a crime, he preplans it," says Robert Siciliano, a security consultant to adt.com.
+"Well, criminals no longer even have to sit outside your home to see you come and go.
+They can sit in their own home and see you come and go on Facebook and Twitter."

 Luckily, you don't have to become a virtual recluse in order to protect yourself.
 You just have to know the info that criminals are looking for so that you can make sure never to give it out.